jrlemarr/BA765_Project/README.md

 # BA765_Project
-Project for Introduction to Programming for Data Science Class at MSBA
+Projects for Introduction to Programming for Data Science Class at MSBA

+- Casino Game
+- Guessing Game